ngUpgraders/ng-forward/API.md

 ## bundle

+*Note: Not really necessary if you are starting a project from scratch.
+Useful when you are migrating portions of an existing app over to ng-forward. `bundle` is not an Angular 2 method, it's just for ng-forward usage.*

 Used to create (aka 'bundle up') an angular 1 module by tracing the provider tree of an entry point provider.
 Ng-Forward doesn't create an angular module until bundle or bootstrap is called.
 This differs from typical angular 1 where a module is usually created and then appended to with services and directives.

 Example: